The Best Desktop PCs 2023

 If you are planning to use the PC for more than just gaming, the Intel-based i7400 series offers the same GPU for $100 more inside a black or white chassis, but the 24-thread Core i7-13700K processor may run into thermal issues when fully utilized and will never have a sensible upgrade path, as the next-gen Intel CPUs will require new motherboards.

 A dual-channel memory configuration of 2 x 16GB at DDR5-5600 speed will be enough for any game in the near future.
 As for storage, a 1TB SSD is a good start.
 The 750W power supply with 80+ Gold efficiency will quietly keep everything running, and the Corsair 4000D Airflow case will make sure your internal fans get enough cool air.

 Another advantage of the Corsair models is coming with 2 years of warranty at no added cost, rather than just 1 as with most competing models.
 The price includes Windows 11 Home.
 If you were planning to get the Corsair Xeneon Flex monitor, the mentioned PCs will get you $300 off of its price.

 Best Gaming Value

-The PC comes with Windows 10 Home, one year of warranty, and a basic keyboard and mouse.
+The price includes Windows 11 Home, a year of warranty, 3 months of Xbox Game Pass, and a basic keyboard and mouse.

 Apple iMac 24" M1

-Powered by the same M1 processor found in modern MacBooks and iPad Pro tablets, Apple's 24" iMac features unprecedented efficiency and design for a device of its kind.
+Powered by the M1 processor found in many other Apple products, the 24" iMac features unprecedented efficiency and design for a device of its kind.
 The AIO's monitor is just 11.5mm thick.